nzangi/Django-React-BlogPost/README.md

-# Django React Blog Post
+# Django React BlogPost
 <img src="images/image-preview.png" alt="image-preview">

 The Project is made of a backend Using Django Rest Framework and Frontend using React

 ## How to run the project backend
 On the main folder, change directory to backend
-Then you can insatll the requirement on the requirement.txt Make sure that the server is always running
+Then you can install the requirement on the requirement.txt Make sure that the server is always running
 1. `python install requirement.txt`
 2. `python manage.py runserver`, the server opens at `http://127.0.0.1:8000`